ESELX/portfoliospd-gp-adriana-daniel-denilson-e-nuria/Projeto Individual - Nuria/_modelo_Nuria/index.md

 **PT** - Decidi também pintar o objeto, comecei por adicionar camadas de tinta branca e depois adicionei a cor.
 Após selar a tinta, já pode ser utilizado!

-**EN** - I also decided to pain the object, I started by adding layers of ehite paint and then added the color.
+**EN** - I also decided to paint the object, I started by adding layers of ehite paint and then added the color.
 After sealing the paint, it's ready to be used!

 ![](attachments/Pasted%20image%2020260609163007.png)
 ![](attachments/Pasted%20image%2020260609163015.png)